doukremt/python-sophia/doc/tutorial.rst

 On threading
 ============

-Two things should be kept in mind if you intend to use sophia in a threaded environment:
+Two things should be kept in mind if you intend to use :mod:`sophia` in a threaded environment:

 * It is not possible to open more than one connection to the same database at the same time.
 On the other hand, it is ok to share the same database object between threads.
 * It is not possible to perform a transaction or to set/delete a record while a :class:`sophia.Cursor` object (as returned by the group of methods :meth:`Database.iterkeys()`, etc.) is alive.
 It is, however, possible to create a cursor object while a transaction is active.